Stackclash/5e-vault/5. Mechanics/Items/Bite Of Varpak.md

 obsidianUIMode: preview
 cssclasses: json5e-item
 tags:
   - compendium/src/5e/hhhvii
   - item/attunement/required
   - item/rarity/very-rare
   - item/wondrous/wondrous-item
 aliases:
-- "Bite of Varpak"
+  - Bite of Varpak
-- "Bite of Varpak Heavy Crossbow"
+  - Bite of Varpak Heavy Crossbow
-- "Bite of Varpak Longsword"
+  - Bite of Varpak Longsword
-- "Bite of Varpak Hunting Rifle"
+  - Bite of Varpak Hunting Rifle
-- "Bite of Varpak Automatic Rifle"
+  - Bite of Varpak Automatic Rifle
-- "Bite of Varpak Halberd"
+  - Bite of Varpak Halberd
-- "Bite of Varpak Pistol"
+  - Bite of Varpak Pistol
-- "Bite of Varpak Hooked Shortspear"
+  - Bite of Varpak Hooked Shortspear
-- "Bite of Varpak Battleaxe"
+  - Bite of Varpak Battleaxe
-- "Bite of Varpak Pike"
+  - Bite of Varpak Pike
-- "Bite of Varpak Musket"
+  - Bite of Varpak Musket
-- "Bite of Varpak Yklwa"
+  - Bite of Varpak Yklwa
-- "Bite of Varpak Greataxe"
+  - Bite of Varpak Greataxe
-- "Bite of Varpak Light Crossbow"
+  - Bite of Varpak Light Crossbow
-- "Bite of Varpak Morningstar"
+  - Bite of Varpak Morningstar
-- "Bite of Varpak Double-Bladed Scimitar"
+  - Bite of Varpak Double-Bladed Scimitar
-- "Bite of Varpak Shotgun"
+  - Bite of Varpak Shotgun
-- "Bite of Varpak Glaive"
+  - Bite of Varpak Glaive
-- "Bite of Varpak Dagger"
+  - Bite of Varpak Dagger
-- "Bite of Varpak Longbow"
+  - Bite of Varpak Longbow
-- "Bite of Varpak Shortbow"
+  - Bite of Varpak Shortbow
-- "Bite of Varpak Handaxe"
+  - Bite of Varpak Handaxe
-- "Bite of Varpak Whip"
+  - Bite of Varpak Whip
-- "Bite of Varpak Trident"
+  - Bite of Varpak Trident
-- "Bite of Varpak Spear"
+  - Bite of Varpak Spear
-- "Bite of Varpak Hand Crossbow"
+  - Bite of Varpak Hand Crossbow
-- "Bite of Varpak Automatic Pistol"
+  - Bite of Varpak Automatic Pistol
-- "Bite of Varpak Greatsword"
+  - Bite of Varpak Greatsword
-- "Bite of Varpak Rapier"
+  - Bite of Varpak Rapier
-- "Bite of Varpak Javelin"
+  - Bite of Varpak Javelin
-- "Bite of Varpak War Pick"
+  - Bite of Varpak War Pick
-- "Bite of Varpak Shortsword"
+  - Bite of Varpak Shortsword
-- "Bite of Varpak Revolver"
+  - Bite of Varpak Revolver
-- "Bite of Varpak Sickle"
+  - Bite of Varpak Sickle
-- "Bite of Varpak Blowgun"
+  - Bite of Varpak Blowgun
-- "Bite of Varpak Hoopak"
+  - Bite of Varpak Hoopak
-- "Bite of Varpak Lance"
+  - Bite of Varpak Lance
-- "Bite of Varpak Dart"
+  - Bite of Varpak Dart
-- "Bite of Varpak Light Repeating Crossbow"
+  - Bite of Varpak Light Repeating Crossbow
-- "Bite of Varpak Scimitar"
+  - Bite of Varpak Scimitar
 ---
 # Bite of Varpak
 *Generic Variant, very rare (requires attunement)*